 But Jazzy they sent me a picture and how could I ever forget what they look like 🥰

 No, stop it, you need to do video calls.

 That way you can see the space that person is living in.
 You are able to see them in person and not be potentially catfished.

 So when should y’all meet up?
 After you do a ton of video calls and you can confidently say to yourself, I know this person.

-I was so nervous going to meet my Snowman in person for the first time, I didn’t even care that I was flying across the Atlantic Ocean.
+I was so nervous going to meet Tuomas in person for the first time, I didn’t even care that I was flying across the Atlantic Ocean.
 All I could think was: